Former French President Nicolas Sarkozy Was Formally Charged With Possible Ties To Illegal Financing From The Libyan Regime

 The video above confirms Sarkozy denying the allegations and the other a Mediapart representative confirming the authenticity of the document made public.

-The New York Times confirmed the investigation will go one for some time.
+The New York Times confirmed the investigation would go on for some time.
 In France, high profile and complex criminal cases are managed by special magistrates with broad investigative powers.

 “This means that the investigation will continue for several months, if not longer.
 Mr. Sarkozy’s conduct will be restricted as the magistrates do their work — a first for a former president in recent French history.”

-Also, Sarkozy has been ordered to stand trial in two separate cases.
-One is for exceeding strict limits on campaign spending.
+Also, Sarkozy has been ordered to stand trial in two separate cases, one of which is for exceeding strict limits on campaign spending.
 The second is he tried to obtain confidential information from a court judge.